xqinghu/druid/docs/content/ingestion/stream-push.md

 <div class="note-info">
-If you've never loaded streaming data into Druid, we recommend trying out the [stream loading tutorial](../tutorials/tutorial-streams.html) first and then coming back to this page.
+If you've never loaded streaming data into Druid, we recommend trying out the
+<a href="../tutorials/tutorial-streams.html">stream loading tutorial</a> first and then coming back to this page.
 </div>

 Note that with all streaming ingestion options, you must ensure that incoming data is recent